-Protect and enhance public rights of (Policy OS2 - Extract) In order to meet the needs of the community, provision for open space, sports and recreation way and access (NPPF para 76). facilities will be sought, where appropriate, taking into account the Identify and provide special protection for green areas by designating Local Green Space (NPPF paras 76-78). following principles: any new development must be in accordance with all applicable set standards of quantity, quality and accessibility; and provision of open space, sports and recreation facilities should be located on-site unless an off-site or partial off-site contribution would result in an equally beneficial enhancement to an existing open space, sports and/or recreation facility which are of benefit to the local community.
-(Policy OS3 - Extract) In determining proposals which result in the loss of an open space, sports or recreation facility, the following principles will be taken into account: clear evidence that the resource is surplus to the applicable quantitative standard; the loss of the resource results in an equally beneficial replacement or enhanced existing facility for the local community; the loss of the resource is for the purpose of providing an ancillary development which improves the functioning, usability or viability of the resource, e.g. changing rooms, toilets, grandstand accommodation, and function uses; the loss of the resource will not result in the fragmentation or isolation of a site which is part of a green infrastructure corridor.
+(Policy OS2 - Extract) In order to meet the needs of the community, provision for open space, sports and recreation facilities will be sought, where appropriate, taking into account the following principles:

+- any new development must be in accordance with all applicable set standards of quantity, quality and accessibility; and - provision of open space, sports and recreation facilities should be located on-site unless an off-site or partial off-site contribution would result in an equally beneficial enhancement to an existing open space, sports and/or recreation facility which are of benefit to the local community.

+(Policy OS3 - Extract) In determining proposals which result in the loss of an open space, sports or recreation facility, the following principles will be taken into account:

+- clear evidence that the resource is surplus to the applicable quantitative standard; - 2. the loss of the resource results in an equally beneficial replacement or enhanced existing facility for the local community; - 3. the loss of the resource is for the purpose of providing an ancillary development which improves the functioning, usability or viability of the resource, e.g. changing rooms, toilets, grandstand accommodation, and function uses; - 4. the loss of the resource will not result in the fragmentation or isolation of a site which is part of a green infrastructure corridor.